WELLNESS EDIT | No. 08 |

 Who Might Benefit Most from Niacinamide?

-Typical dose (for skin-cancer prevention in trials):
+Typical dose used in skin-cancer prevention studies:

-- 500 mg niacinamide (nicotinamide) twice daily (1,000 mg/day) in high-risk individuals.
+500 mg niacinamide (nicotinamide) twice daily (1,000 mg per day).

-Drug and health-condition interactions to watch:
+Drug and health-condition considerations

 Major Differences & Benefits of Niacin (Nicotinic Acid), Niacinamide (Nicotinamide), and NAD+ (Nicotinamide Adenine Dinucleotide)